How to Cite a Journal Article in APA

 Equalizing early endowments through early childhood intervention programs may be a superior approach to the problem of unequal allocations, both because it avoids many of the moral hazard problems that arise when society attempts to compensate those with poor outcomes and because early intervention to equalize allocations may be a more cost-effective way of promoting equity than compensating for unequal outcomes. (pp. 215-216)

-- 2 authors: first give the information for the first author followed by a comma, then use an ampersand (&) and list the information for the second author.
+- 2 authors: Give the information for the first author followed by a comma, then use an ampersand (&) and list the information for the second author.

-- 3 to 20 authors: separate the author names with commas and again use an ampersand (&) before the final author name.
-In APA citation of journal articles never list more than 20 authors.
+- 3 to 20 authors: Separate the author names with commas and use an ampersand (&) before the final author’s name.
+In APA citations of journal articles, never list more than 20 authors.

-- 21+ authors: list the first 19 names separated by commas.
-After the 19th author add a comma, then an ellipsis (…) followed by the final author name.
+- 21+ authors: List the first 19 names separated by commas.
+After the 19th author, add a comma, then an ellipsis (…), followed by the final author’s name.

-For a corporate author in APA citation of journal, use the publishing company in place of the author name in the citation.
+For a corporate author in an APA citation of a journal, use the publishing company in place of the author’s name in the citation.
 Place the name of the publishing company at the beginning of the citation just as you would the author’s name with proper capitalization.

-If no author is given, to create the APA citation of journal use the title of the article in place of the author information.
-Then provide the publication date and publication name without repeating the article title.
+If no author is given, to create the APA citation of a journal, use the title of the article in place of the author information.
+Then, provide the publication date and publication name without repeating the article title.

 Reference Page APA Citation for Journal Articles